-The 1PI diagrams are computed off-shell to generate amplitudes, which are then captured in the Wilson coefficients of the Green's basis operators.
+We compute the off-shell 1PI diagrams to generate amplitudes, which are then captured in the Wilson coefficients of the Green's basis operators.
 The redundant operators can be reduced to the physical subset by applying field redefinitions or the Equations of Motion (EoMs).
-Consequently, one finds that the contribution of the redundant operators amounts to a shift in the definition of the Wilson coefficients of the physical operators:
+Consequently, we find that the contribution of the redundant operators amounts to a shift in the definition of the Wilson coefficients of the physical operators:

-where $b_k$ usually contains powers of the SM couplings but can also enclose SMEFT coefficients of lower dimension provided the mass dimension of each term in the shift is the same.
+where, $b_k$ usually contains powers of the SM couplings but can also enclose SMEFT coefficients of lower dimension provided the mass dimension of each term in the shift is the same.
 Combinations of more than one SMEFT WC appear when the EoMs for some field are applied at a greater order in $\Lambda$.
 For $d_8$ WCs, this means that the shift of the physical coefficients contain linear combinations of redundant $d_8$ WCs but also pairs of redundant $d_6$ WCs.
 In principle we could also find contributions of $d_5$ and $d_7$ WCs but applying the EoMs to these operators leads only to fermionic operators, which are out of the scope of this paper.
 Hence, the only redundant degrees of freedom we need to consider are those contained in the Green's bases for $d_6$ and $d_8$.

-The computation is feasible without introducing the redundant operators.
-However, it would imply dealing with all connected diagrams, whereas the off-shell approach just adds an extra systematical step translating the WCs from the Green's basis to the physical basis, and it is already worked out for bosonic interactions in \cite{Chala:2021cgt}.
-In practice, the contribution from connected diagrams in the on-shell approach is indirectly taken care of when the WC shift is applied, since it contains the information given by the EoMs.
+The computation is feasible without introducing redundant operators, but it would imply dealing with all connected diagrams.
+In contrast, the off-shell approach just adds an extra systematical step translating the WCs from the Green's basis to the physical basis, and it is already worked out for bosonic interactions in Ref.~\cite{Chala:2021cgt}.
+In practice, the contribution from connected diagrams in the on-shell approach is indirectly taken care of when the WC shift is applied since it contains the information given by the EoMs.